jpienaar/mlirbcc/README.md

 #### Considerations during

 1. Externalize all state to caller.
-The parsers themselves should be stateless and up to instantiator to manage any caching etc deemed useful for the given application.
+The parsers themselves should be stateless and up to instantiation to manage any caching etc deemed useful for the given application.

 2. Keep allocations inside parser to minimal/let instantiation dictate allocating.